Affordable, Accessible, Integrated Healthcare

 - Funded through the Health Resources and Services Administration, the Department of Health and Human Services, and the state of Illinois to deploy navigation services across our region.

 - Partnered with Touchette and St. Elizabeth’s to spearhead a new Behavioral Health & Wellness Center providing expanded inpatient and outpatient services.
-Intent is to create a regional hub for the design of integrated protocols for primary care and behavioral health.
+The intent is to create a regional hub for the design of integrated protocols for primary care and behavioral health.

 - Established a strong and growing partnership with LifeLinks (a community mental health entity) to further the integration and expansion of healthcare services across the SIHF footprint.